Tonderai-2002/Trading_Data/README.md

 # 📊 Personal Forex Trade Performance Analyzer & Strategy Optimizer

 This is a hands-on, personalized data project that analyzes my actual trading history exported from MT5/Deriv.
 It is designed to help me understand my trading behavior, measure performance, and lay the foundation for building data-driven strategy optimizations.
-This is a work in progress aimed at showcasing end-to-end data analysis and attracting recruiters with a unique, real-world data science use case.
+Thi work is aimed at showcasing end-to-end data analysis using real-world data.

 ---